Category Archives: Plant Communities

 Old growth Junipers near Cline Buttes.
 These two rooted down long ago on top of this lava flow.
 Much of the lavas here were produced during the Deschutes Formation over many thousands of years more than 5 million years ago.
 Surface lavas, cliffs and slopes define the area with a few sediment filled basins dominated by Sagebrush and Bitterbrush.

 The Western Juniper is the singular native tree of Dry Canyon and the immediate Redmond area.
 I grew up with it here in Central Oregon.
-When we moved here in ’61 i remember driving north after passing through miles and miles of various Pine forests, which eventually yielded, riding in our VW bus, as we left Bend.
+When we moved here in ’61 i remember driving north, passing through miles and miles of various Pine forests, which eventually yielded, to the Juniper.
+Riding in our VW bus, leaving Bend, the landscape’s dominant tree, changes abruptly.
 Bend sits within the ecotone, the relatively narrow transition zone, between Ponderosa Pine forest and Juniper steppe.
 What were these trees?
 Coming from California’s Salinas Valley, the landscape could hardly be more different to a six year old.
 So different in form and detail, Junipers squatted darkly across the landscape, nothing like the tall, majestic Pines or Oaks I was more familiar with or even the Lodgepole Pine we drove through across the pumice plain of the LaPine area.
 Continue reading

 Weeds: What We Need to Do at DCVS